decentralized-identity/trustdidweb-server-py/demo/README.md

 # TDW Server Demo

-## Getting Setup
+There's 3 ways to run this demo:
+- Using the deployed demo instance of the services through the public Postman workspace.
+  - Just head to the [public Postman workspace](https://www.postman.com/bcgov-digital-trust/trust-did-web-server) and follow the instructions.

+- Deploying the project locally and using a desktop installation of Postman to execute the requests.
-You will need a **local** installation of the [Postman desktop app](https://www.postman.com/downloads/).
+  - You will need a **local** installation of the [Postman desktop app](https://www.postman.com/downloads/).
 Once you have this, you can import the [public workspace](https://www.postman.com/bcgov-digital-trust/trust-did-web-server).
 The workspace also contains additional documentation for runnig this demo.

+- Deploying the project locally and using the OpenAPI web interfaces of each service.

+## Setting up you local deployments

-You will also need a docker installation, curl, jq and a bash shell.
+You will need a docker installation, curl, jq and a bash shell.

 Once this is all checked, you can clone the repo, move to the demo repository and start the services:
 ```bash